mateusnobre/financial_statements_elt/README.md

 On Windows:
 https://blog.e-zest.com/tutorial-setting-up-cron-job-task-scheduler-in-windows#:~:text=The%20simplest%20way%20to%20create,on%20it%20to%20proceed%20further.

-On Linux:

 ## Results
 After running the commands above, you'll have:
--   A SQL Server Database running inside a docker container on your machine with two schemas: financial_statements (raw data) and dwh (processed data)
+-   A PostgreSQL Database running inside a docker container on your machine with two schemas: staging (raw data) and data_warehouse (processed data)
--   A luigi pipeline with thw whole process broken into tasks.
 -   A cron job that runs that process every month to get the latest data